Smartjk9359/Juned_Khan/README.md

 # Juned_Khan
-I don't know how to Code But you can learn me.
+I don't know how to Code But you can teach me.